Britain's ruling Conservatives suspend lawmaker, refer his case to police

 May’s Conservative Party refused to give any detail about the nature of the allegations against Charlie Elphicke, a Conservative lawmaker for Dover in southern England, but said it had referred the matter to the police.

-Elphicke, formerly a tax lawyer who was first elected to his Dover seat in southern England in 2010, denied any wrongdoing.
+Elphicke, formerly a tax lawyer who was first elected in 2010, denied any wrongdoing.

 “The party tipped off the press before telling me of my suspension,” he said on Twitter.
 “I am not aware of what the alleged claims are and deny any wrongdoing.”